 Highlights of this route: Talking with the pilgrims from all over the world.
 Soaking up the special feeling of the thousand-year-old Road, rich in cultural and spiritual traditions (the Way of St. James is a UNESCO World Heritage Site).
 Looking for “horreos” – traditional wooden corn cribs that come in different styles.
 Octupus in a certain bar in Melide – it’s good elsewhere, but this is one of the best places, with the traditional wine in pottery saucer-cups.
 First sight of Santiago.
 The thrill of reaching the “0” kilometer marker in front of Santiago’s beautiful Cathedral.
 And if you dare…. take a tour of the Cathedral’s rooftops!

-Best times of year: May, June, September
+Best times of year: late April – June, September-mid October

 Best group size: 6-10 people.